granular-energy/upgraded-octo-guacamole/README.md

 Ideally, you would have written the tests to assert the solution's behaviour.
 We would then work together on how to implement it.

-We would give extra attention to:
+We will pay extra attention to:
 - the tests readability
 - how you separate business logic from pure technical aspects
 - your communication skills